BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**
+- **Live to fight another day** `PASSIVE`

-- **Live to fight another day** `PASSIVE` - If Fredegar attempts to Charge an enemy model with the Terror special rule and fails the Courage Test, then Fredegar may still Move as normal; however, he may not Charge any model that turn.
+If Fredegar attempts to Charge an enemy model with the Terror special rule and fails the Courage Test, then Fredegar may still Move as normal; however, he may not Charge any model that turn.

 </div>